FFabricio/Medical-Device/README.md

-# Infusion Profiler: Medical Device DataSet Used
+# Infusion Profiler: Medical Device Dataset Constructed
 Intravenous Drug Delivery Devices

 Set of real data with a representation of the main rates of used flows in gravitational and pumps infusions.